 - Agate Restaurant is a gorgeous romantic bistro offering seasonal Northwest Fare, handcrafted cocktails and an impressive wine list.
 The service is fabulous in this dimly lit romantic atmosphere with dramatic wall art.
 Reservations are encouraged and outdoor seating is also available.
 As you wait for your table, pop next door to the Bainbridge Island Museum of Art (open daily 10am to 5 pm daily) for a glimpse of local contemporary art and craft – always a free and beautiful experience.
 If the museum is closed, you can wait for your table while sipping a delicious locally brewed beer in Bainbridge Brewing Ale House.

 - The Hitchcock mini empire of food experiences catered by award-winning star chef Brendan McGill are destinations of their own.
 Hitchcock is the 10-year old flagship restaurant offering inventive and creative Northwestern fare with cozy seating in a warm atmosphere.
-Have a delicious seasonal handcrafted cocktail at Bar Hitchcock, where the record player mixes retro vinyl, the lounge area has a fireplace, and books and board games are readily available (open late).
+Have a delicious seasonal handcrafted cocktail at The Burgerhaus, where the record player mixes retro vinyl, the lounge area has a fireplace, and books and board games are readily available (open late).
 Or head over to the amazing Neapolitan-style pizza and Italian fare restaurant Bruciato for incredible pizza and seasonal delights (also open late).

 - In 2014, Gayot rated Restaurant Marché in the top 10 of “Most Romantic Restaurants in the US”.
 The restaurant features locally sourced Pacific Northwest fare with a beautiful dining room in its mid-century restaurant and wonderful outdoor seating on cozy Madrona Lane.
 Super-friendly Chef Greg Atkinson is usually busy behind the chef’s counter working over the woodfire stove, but he’s known to come out to the tables to greet patrons.
 Wife Betsy is typically busy with patrons and knows all the best wine pairings for their incredible food.
 Try their famous “Mussels and Frites”.